fongc123/notes/Data Mining/Data Preprocessing.md

 > The test set and the training set must be disjoint.

 ## Statistical Descriptions
 Statistical descriptions give an overall picture of the data.
-Typically, they involve the <span style = "color:lightblue">central tendency</span> (e.g., mean, median, mode, midrange), the <span style = "color:lightblue">dispersion</span>, and some <span style = "color:lightblue">visualization</span> (e.g., boxplots, histogram, scatter plots) of the descriptions.
+Typically, they involve the <span style = "color:lightblue">central tendency</span> (e.g., mean, median, mode, midrange), the <span style = "color:lightblue">dispersion</span>, and some <span style = "color:lightblue">visualization</span> (e.g., box plots, histogram, scatter plots) of the descriptions.

 > [!INFO]
 > The standard arithmetic mean is susceptible to outliers.
 The **trimmed mean** will ignore the smallest and largest data points when calculating the mean to try to solve this issue.